 Regular maintenance will ensure that your metal roof (if installed correctly) will go the distance – even if you live in an area that experiences extreme weather.

-Conclusion on Metal Roof Lifespan
+Conclusion on Metal Roofing Life Expectancy

 Metal roofing can last up to 75 years when installing a standing seam metal roof.
 Other types of metal roofs, like screw-down panel roofs, age faster and last only 20-30 years.
 Ultimately, your roof’s longevity will depend on variables like installation, ventilation, climate, and weather.